 The Internet provides an exciting means to tell our stories.
 We hope that every Parish and Group within our Methodist and Co-operative Venture Family will be able to contribute to and benefit from this website.

 The website is based on a content management system, which allows authorised users to have complete control over their sections of the site.
-You don’t need to have know about web design programmes.
+You don't need to have know about web design programmes.
 If you can use a word processor, then you are on the way to being on the web.
+We have a 26 minute training video that will get you started on your own web page within the Connexion website.
+Or the web manager can set up your pages for you.
+Contact the Web Manager to get started.

 While the site is free to authorised users, a charge of $25 per annum will be made if your pages exceed 1MB in size.
 Most users will not even get close to this.